-It is compulsory for all students on Pathway 1 to choose at least two from these subjects, but you are free to choose which two.
-E.g.You may choose to do both History and Geography.
+It is compulsory for all students at on Pathway 2 to choose at least one from these subjects, but you are free to choose which one.

-Your third crucial decision is do you want to achieve the full English Baccalaureate?
+Your third crucial decision is do I want to achieve the full English Baccalaureate?